 We're also trying to migrate a lot of dashboards that our current client has tried to make and get them into these new systems that we're creating, always applying the IoT Manufacturers 4.0 principle.
 Across all those dashboards that we're creating, as Chao was saying, somebody right now is still using paper and pen.
 So, we're trying to migrate all those.

-When you have a plant that is creating trucks every 50 seconds, times is money.
+When you have a plant that is creating trucks every 50 seconds, time is money.
 These dashboards are giving them back those savings.

 That's great to hear.
-Again, I appreciate your guys' time.
-Both of you are a tremendous asset for LHP Data Analytics.
+Both of you are a tremendous asset to LHP Analytics & IoT.
 And certainly, you are providing immense value around digital transformation for our clients.

-If any of our audience today is interested in learning more about Industry 4.0 and digital transformation, and how we can help you with your full stack development and full stack consulting needs, please reach out to LHP Data Analytics at https://iot.lhpes.com/
+If any of our audience today is interested in learning more about Industry 4.0 and digital transformation, and how we can help you with your full-stack development and full-stack consulting needs, please visit: www.lhpiot.com

 To get in touch with an LHP team member, reach out to our team today!